patztablook22/patztabot22/README.md

 - fine tuning a LLM (small enough for individual use) using a remote cluster on the dataset
 - integrating the LLM into the Discord bot
 - testing the bot manually or automatically on a set of scenarios (introduction, small talk, discussion, ...)

+The Batchelor thesis is expected to focus on the ways of tuning LLMs for downstrean tasks, such as parameter efficient fine tuning (PEFT) techniaues, prompt tuning, etc.